On splitting and splittable families: Splitting families

-In the following result, we say that a family $\mathcal F$ of subsets of $[k]$ is a \emph{$\mathord\leq t$-splitting family} if $\mathcal F$ splits all subsets of $[k]$ of size at most $t$.
-We say that a family $\mathcal F$ is \emph{connected} if its Hamming representation is a connected graph.
+In the following result, we say that a family $\mathcal A$ of subsets of $[k]$ is a \emph{$\mathord\leq t$-splitting family} if every subset of $[k]$ of size at most $t$ is split by some set in $\mathcal A$.
+We say that a $\mathord\leq 2$-splitting family $\mathcal A$ is \emph{connected} if its Hamming representation is a connected graph.